quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Game-Engine-Architecture/geaa_part12_5.5_Comparison.md

                     transformedPoint.z >= zmin && transformedPoint.z <= zmax);
 ```

-If the transformed point satisfies all conditions of the AABB test, then \(P\) lies within the OBB.
+If the transformed point satisfies all conditions of the AABB test, then $P$ lies within the OBB.
 x??

 ---